goncalo-oliveira/jwks/README.md

 ## Order of Precedence

-When using the JWKS tool, it determines which JWKS to use based on a certain order of precedence, if no explicit path is provided:
+The command-line tool determines which JWKS to use based on a certain order of precedence, if no explicit path is provided:

 1. **Current Directory**: The tool checks for a `.jwks` folder in the current working directory and uses it if found.
 2. **Global JWKS**: The tool checks for a `.jwks` folder in the user's home directory and uses it if found.

-Most commands (except `init`) support the `--jwks-path` option to explicitly specify the path to the JWKS, ignoring the order of precedence.
+Most commands (except `init`) support the `--jwks-path` option to explicitly specify the path to the JWKS, skipping the order of precedence.

 ## Generating Keys